sizious/kos/utils/dc-chain/doc/macos/README.md

 The packages below need to be installed:
 ```
-brew install libjpeg libpng libelf
+brew install libjpeg libpng libelf texinfo
 ```
-All the other required packages have already been installed, i.e. `git`, `svn` or `python`.
+All the other required packages have already been installed, i.e. `git` or `python`.

 ## Preparing the environment installation ##